Can CBD Help With Anxiety at Work?

 Smaller pACC volume was associated with attenuated physiological and behavioral self-conscious emotional reactivity, and this relationship was not specific to diagnosis.

-This means that smaller versions of this area was tied to less self-conscious behavior.
+This means that smaller versions of this area were tied to less self-conscious behavior.

 Before you fret that everything's locked in stone in our brain, remember that the brain is incredibly dynamic and plastic!